Screen notifications

 Snackbar

-are notifications that appear at bottom of screen.
-These notifications can have interactive button unlike toasts
+A snackbar is a notification that appears at the bottom of the screen.
+These notifications can have interactive buttons, unlike toasts

 .
-They can be used for brief updates that require user interaction, like showing a status or confirming an action.
+They can be used for brief updates that require user interaction, such as showing a status message or confirming an action.

-property in snackbar config can be used to set the notification style.
-Supported types are error
+property to set the notification style.
+Supported types are:

 showNotificationSnackbar(